dolphindb/DolphinDBPlugin/kafka/README.md

 ##### Arguments

 - 'consumer' is a Kafka consumer handler.
-- 'timeout' is a number indicate how long to wait for a polling.
+- 'timeout' indicates how long to wait for a polling.

 ##### Details

 Save the subscribed data to DolphinDB.
 It returns a DolphinDB tuple.
 The first element is a string indicating the error message.
 The second element is a tuple including the following elements: topic, partition, key, value and timestamp when the consumer received the data.

-`kafka::consumerPoll` will block the current thread and the poll default timeout is 1000 millisecond.
+`kafka::consumerPoll` will block the current thread and the poll default timeout is 1000 milliseconds.
 We recommend to use function `consumerPollBatch` to submit multiple `kafka::consumerPoll` tasks.

 #### 3.3.5 Poll messages